DimitarDamyanov/Project-Management/README.md

 # Project Management

-This purpose of this project is to provide simple project management solution for small IT teams.
-Its main objectives are the creating of a project and the it’s tracking over the time.
-The project management application provides functionalities such a project modification by it’s project owner, creation of new project tasks and modifications of their progress.
+The purpose of this project is to provide a simple project management solution for small IT teams.
+Its main objectives are creating, modifing and tracking projects over the time.
+The project management application also provides functionalities for dividing projects into tasks and changing tasks progress.